mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

       but will elicit warning messages to the admin.
 This file should cover all admin warnings.
 - datacite_05_valid.yml
   ... a datacite file leading to a clean DOI request

+## Deployment tests
+The following describes the full rundown of all deployment tests.
+These tests require a full test setup of a GIN server, a DOI server and a GIN CLI set up to work with these instances.
+Copy the contents of this directory and upload them to the GIN server instance.

+Make sure the GIN Cli is set up to work with the test instance of GIN before starting the tests.

+The following checklist assumes the following URL for the GIN instance; replace in the checklist as appropriate if necessary.
+- gin.dev.g-node.org/msonntag/doi_deployment_test